SHREYA-301/SMART-CITY-/README.md

 - **Divide and Conquer**: Recursive problem-solving (e.g., quicksort).
 - **Backtracking**: Tries all solutions by undoing incorrect choices (e.g., N-Queens problem).

----

-### Usage

-This repository is intended as a reference for students and professionals studying algorithm design and problem-solving techniques.
-Contributions and suggestions are welcome!